EventStore/documentation/docs/getting-started/use-cases/polyglot-persistence-tutorial-4.md

 # Section 3: Project KurrentDB Events in Real-Time

-Now that the read models on the databases are synchronized with events on KurrentDB, you will learn how to synchonize the read models in real-time.
+Now that the read models on the databases are synchronized with events on KurrentDB, you will learn how to synchronize the read models in real time.

 ## Step 9: Browse the Demo Web Page